camunda/camunda-docs/docs/reference/bpmn-processes/send-tasks/send-tasks.md

 title: "Send tasks"
 ---

-A send task is used to model the publication of a message to an external system, for example, to a Kafka topic.
+A send task is used to model the publication of a message to an external system; for example, to a Kafka topic.

 ![task](assets/send-task.png)

-Send tasks behave **exactly** like [service tasks](../service-tasks/service-tasks.md).
+Send tasks behave exactly like [service tasks](../service-tasks/service-tasks.md).
 Both task types are based on jobs and [job workers](../../../product-manuals/concepts/job-workers.md).
 The differences between these task types are the visual representation (i.e. the task marker) and the semantics for the model.

-When a process instance enters a send task then it creates a corresponding job and wait for its completion.
+When a process instance enters a send task, it creates a corresponding job and waits for its completion.
 A job worker should request jobs of this job type and process them.
-When the job is completed then the process instance continues.
+When the job is complete, the process instance continues.

 :::info

 Jobs for send tasks are not processed by Zeebe itself.
-In order to process them, you need to provide a job worker.
+To process them, provide a job worker.

 :::